All photos by Sharrin Rees

-A creative, well-crafted and unpretentious home of a family living its environmental values.
+A creative, well-crafted and unpretentious home for a family living its environmental values.

 The house started life as an uninsulated, poorly ventilated secondary dwelling with awkward site conditions to repair.
-A swimming pool was repurposed to an underground water storage tank and useable space such as vegetable gardens was gained from a steeply terraced site.
+An ols swimming pool was repurposed to an underground water storage tank and useable spaces, such as a vegetable garden, were gained from a steeply terraced site.

-Carefully placed new fenestration, sliding walls and open mesh flooring in circulation areas amplifies interior space out of the modest original footprint.
+Carefully placed new windows, sliding walls and metal mesh flooring in circulation areas amplify interior space out of the modest original footprint.

 The designer has been guided by Japanese aesthetics for attention to the everyday details and extensive use of reclaimed timber.
 In keeping with a ‘no paint’ philosophy, the bold use of acoustic panels has created light and peaceful, non-reverberant interiors in a windy, seaside location – a standout feature in contemporary housing.